Predicting large scale cosmological structure evolution with generative adversarial network-based autoencoders: Results

-From this first test of the TW on 2D data, we can conclude that, in this simple case at least, our networks can predict structure evolution quite satisfactorily in the time spans considered.
-Unsurprisingly, predictions are more precise the closer in time the input is to the target, and we obtain best results for $z=0$ to $z=0$ encoding.
+The Dice coefficient (Fig. \ref{fig:2D_TW_baseline_ps_ovl}, right) shows that predictions across all redshifts align with the base $z=0 \longrightarrow 0$ autoencoding, but each increment in input $z$ yields a slightly lower coefficient at all pixel thresholds.
+This reflects the growing challenge of prediction as $z$ increases.
+From this first test on 2D data, we can conclude that (in this simple case at least) the TW can effectively predict structure evolution over the tested time spans.
+Its accuracy is seen to improve as the input redshift approaches the target.